krishnaveni03/Titanic-Classification/README.md

 ## Project Structure

-- `data/`: Store dataset files.
 - `notebooks/`: Jupyter Notebook for data analysis and model training.
 - `src/`: Contains `predict.py` for making predictions.

-## Contributing

-Feel free to contribute or report issues.

-## License

-This project is licensed under the MIT License.